-Hopper is an app that is incredibly user-friendly that will clearly tell you when’s the cheapest time to buy your plane ticket.
+Hopper is an incredibly user-friendly app that will tell you when’s the cheapest time to buy your plane ticket.

 Blablacar is a long distance carpool service (sort of similar to Uber) that can take you to one country to another, or from one city within a country to another city.

 The costs range depending on how far you’re going.

 You’ll share a car with others (or be alone with the driver).